MatrixManAtYrService/Righting/sandbox/OwningAPieceOfTheMonolith.md

 The ideas was that the output should be identical, and that we would make changes to William until it was.
 This worked fine as a guiding philosophy, but in practice it had some challenges.

-For example, the billing month ends as 00:00 UTC, but in order to avoid placing undue load on the system during dinner hours in the USA (where our server load is highest), we billing happens several hours later.
+For example, the billing month ends as 00:00 UTC, but the billing calculations happen several hours later.
 Ideally, it wouldn't matter--once the month has ended, no changes should be relevant to that month's bill.
 Actually, this isn't strictly the case.
 Once we started comparing William's output with Server's, it became clear that it mattered _when_ we took the database backup that we used for this comparison.